hiae-aead/draft-pham-hiae/draft-pham-hiae.md

 --- abstract

-This document describes the high throughput authenticated encryption algorithm HiAE designed for new wireless generation 6G and data transimission applications.
+This document describes the high throughput authenticated encryption algorithm HiAE designed for new wireless generation 6G and data transmission applications.

 --- middle